By Mark Jarman

 Stop!
 Look!
 Listen! is your one-stop destination for The Fiddlehead's cultural engagement.

-Elizabeth Hay will be reading from her work this Wednesday, October 19th at 8pm in the lounge at the Alumni Memorial Building on the UNB campus.
+Heather O’Neill will be reading from her work this Friday, November 25th at 8pm in Carleton Hall room 139 on the UNB campus.
 The event is free to the public and all are welcome to attend.

 Not only is Heather O’Neill a bestselling novelist, she is also a poet, shortstory writer, screenwriter, and essayist.

 Here's a picture of the recent books received at the office.
 What are you most looking forward to reading?
 Tell us!
 Go to the comment field below (or to Facebook or Twitter)!

 M. Travis Lane, Heart on Fist: Essays and Reviews 1970-2016, edited by Shane Neilson (Palimpsest Press)

 Shirley Graham, Shakespearean Blues (Mother Tongue Publishing)

 Joahanna Skibsrud, The Description of the World (Wolsak and Wynn)